Leonard Nimoy: Personal tributes

+The 136th episode of the web series Angry Video Game Nerd created by and starring James Rolfe, which covered Seaman, was dedicated to Nimoy.

-As part of a campaign for the 2016 feature film Star Trek Beyond, aimed at benefiting several charities, Zachary Quinto and other cast members posted a video tribute to Nimoy, and the film paid tribute to Nimoy.
+As part of a campaign for the 2016 feature film Star Trek Beyond, aimed at benefiting several charities, Zachary Quinto and other cast members posted a video tribute to Nimoy, and the film itself paid tribute to him.
 Its director, Justin Lin, explained: "It's something you'll see in the film.
 It obviously affected everybody, because he's been a big part of our lives.
 There's an attempt to acknowledge that in some way."

 Adam Nimoy directed a biographical documentary on his father, For the Love of Spock, which Quinto narrated and with which Shatner was also involved.
 For charity, Shatner used selfies made by Nimoy's fans to create an online tribute mosaic of the Vulcan salute.

-In June 2015, the Jet Propulsion Laboratory renamed a 10 km-wide asteroid 4864 Nimoy, originally discovered in 1988, in the Solar System's main asteroid belt.
+In June 2015, the Jet Propulsion Laboratory named a 10 km-wide asteroid 4864 Nimoy, originally discovered in 1988, in the Solar System's main asteroid belt.

 Shatner wrote a book about his friendship with Nimoy titled Leonard: My Fifty Year Friendship with a Remarkable Man, released on February 16, 2016.

-In April 2017, the biographical documentary Remembering Leonard Nimoy was released, produced by his daughter Julie, which is about his illness.
+In April 2017, a biographical documentary about his illness, Remembering Leonard Nimoy was released, produced by his daughter Julie.

+In front of the Boston Museum of Science, a memorial to Nimoy is planned for installation, near where he grew up in the West End of Boston.
+The monumental sculpture will be a larger-than-life representation of a hand displaying his iconic "live long and prosper" gesture.
+As of November 2024, the project is at least 75% funded.